by-jp/www.byjp.me/content/notes/twitter/21300181/index.md

 - imported
 - from-twitter
 ---
-leaving Madrid - on the train all the way to Algeceras\!
+leaving Madrid - on the train all the way to Algeceras!
 Long-haul methinks.
 Joined up with Alex, Olive and one other group, we appear to hav